Order of Visit: High Point # 48

 Day 4 – Heading Home

-By some miracle, my tent make it through the night and I was up at 6 am ready for hot coffee and breakfast with Rostyn and Chad.
-It was out last morning on the mountain, and it all went well, we’d be back at the trailhead by noon-ish.
+By some miracle, my tent made it through the night and I was up at 6 am ready for hot coffee and breakfast with Rostyn and Chad.
+It was our last morning on the mountain, and it all went well, we’d be back at the trailhead by noon-ish.

 The sun was out again, but the wind just would not quit, which meant breaking down camp was a bigger chore than normal.
-I’d sacrificed a headlamp and a tent in exchange in the process of of climbing Granite Peak.
-Yet, somehow it was still better than the stormy aftermath from my highpointing adventure on Utah’s Kings Peak.
+I’d sacrificed a headlamp and a tent in the process of climbing Granite Peak.
+Yet, somehow, it was still better than the stormy aftermath from my highpointing adventure on Utah’s Kings Peak.

 And once we made it below treeline and returned to the 27 switchbacks, our hike went pretty smoothly.
 I could see whitecaps on Mystic Lake, which appeared to have waves today thanks to the steady wind.
 It was no longer the mirror-like water we passed just a few days ago.

-The day warmed up as we dropped elevation too.
-It was no longer the 35 degree temperatures of Froze-to-Death Plateau.
+The day warmed up as we dropped elevation.
+The 35-degree temperatures of Froze-to-Death Plateau were finally behind us.
 And then we were suddenly back at our starting point, thanking each other for a fantastic climb together and promising to share photos of this epic adventure.

 Heading back down toward Mystic Lake